-“Can I get a government grant to finance my business?”
+“Can I get a government grant to finance my startup business?”

 Here are some facts about government grants for small businesses, including who is eligible and how you can go about finding them:

-Can I Get a Government Grant to Start a Business?
+Can I Get a Government Grant to Finance a Startup Business?